 2. Click on More in the left-hand sidebar.

-3. Select Settings and privacy.
+3. Select Settings and Support and then click Settings and privacy.

 4. Click on Deactivate your account under Your Account.